Pimzino/vscode-local-snapshots/README.md

 - No additional dependencies required

 ## Known Issues
-Please report any issues on our [GitHub repository](https://github.com/yourusername/local-snapshots/issues).
+Please report any issues on our [GitHub repository](https://github.com/Pimzino/local-snapshots/issues).

 ## Release Notes

-### 0.0.1
-- Initial release
-- Basic snapshot functionality
-- Automatic snapshot features
-- Diff view implementation
-- Filtering and management features
+See our [CHANGELOG.md](CHANGELOG.md) for detailed release notes.

 ---